Jahia/.github/.github/ISSUE_TEMPLATE/custom_product/tech-day.md

 This checklist is focused on a classic Jahia repository (module, app)

 ### General
-- [ ] 🚨 I reviewed all OPEN TECH tickets created for that codebase (using fixVersion=codebase-X.Y.Z-SNAPSHOT)
+- [ ] 🚨 I reviewed all OPEN TECH tickets created for that codebase (using codebase-X.Y.Z milestone)
 - [ ] 🚨 I reviewed older tech day tickets for that codebase
+- [ ] 🟠 Standards have been discussed in a tech kumite in the past semester
+### Dependency management
+- [ ] 🔝 I've identified the process/tools to handle dependency updates (ex: [renovate](https://jahia-confluence.atlassian.net/wiki/spaces/PR/pages/2071358/3rd-party+libraries+-+Ref+ISPOL08.A14024#%5BinlineExtension%5DRenovate))
+- [ ] 🙏 Remove unused libraries
 ### Javascript
 - [ ] 🔝 The module's webpack config is correct ([sample](https://github.com/Jahia/jcontent/blob/master/webpack.config.js))
 - [ ] 🔝 The module is using a supported LTS version of ([NodeJS](https://nodejs.org/en/about/previous-releases))